rust-lang/rust/src/doc/trpl/pointers.md

 fn rc_succ(x: Rc<i32>) -> i32 { *x + 1 }
 ```

-Note that the caller of your function will have to modify their calls slightly:
+Note that the caller of your function will have to modify their calls slightly
+(FIXME: actually they don't):

 ```{rust}
 use std::rc::Rc;